minvws/nl-rdo-app-android-modules/modules/openidconnect/README.md

 ## Usage

-Instantiate the repository with you client id and a redirect url:
+Instantiate the repository with your client id and a redirect url:

 ```kotlin
 import nl.rijksoverheid.rdo.modules.openidconnect.OpenIDConnectRepository